VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -search.graphiteMaxPointsPerSeries int
      The maximum number of points per series Graphite render API can return (default 1000000) -search.graphiteStorageStep duration
      The interval between datapoints stored in the database.
 It is used at Graphite Render API handler for normalizing the interval between datapoints in case it isn't normalized.
-It can be overriden by sending 'storage_step' query arg to /render API or by sending the desired interval via 'Storage-Step' http header during querying /render API (default 10s)
+It can be overridden by sending 'storage_step' query arg to /render API or by sending the desired interval via 'Storage-Step' http header during querying /render API (default 10s)
   -search.latencyOffset duration
      The time when data points become visible in query results after the collection.
 Too small value can result in incomplete last points for query results (default 30s)
   -search.logSlowQueryDuration duration